petepm/Slundge/lyrics.md

 ## Other ideas

-Why's it felt so commonly
-Self outside society

-Some seem to be pulling against
-But that pulls back to the right direction

 Every thought and action
 Eventually evaporates
 Anxiety from individuality
 A false dichotomy
 We can as one be

-Put yourself where you'll do the most damage
-Be honest about what that is

 It's one of nature's quirks
 Ratio of a million failures to one that works